AdamISZ/electrum-joinmarket-plugin/README.md

 1. Make a virtualenv to work in.

-2. Make sure you have libsodium on the system; see instructions in the [main repo](https://github.com/Joinmarket-Org/joinmarket).
+2. Make sure you have libsodium on the system; see instructions in the [JMCS install page](https://github.com/AdamISZ/joinmarket-clientserver/blob/master/docs/INSTALL.md).
  Note: libsecp256k1 is *not* required (you're only using Electrum's bitcoin code here).

  Once you have that, don't forget to `pip install libnacl` in your virtualenv.